-Slovenia NEW: The House of Sign Language
+Slovenia Under Construction: The House of Sign Language

 "The Deaf and Hard of Hearing Clubs Association of Slovenia is in the process of opening the House of Sign Language (HSL) in Ljubljana, which will aim to function as a cultural, educational, social, and intergenerational centre.
 Its planned objective is to protect, exhibit, present, and promote the rich cultural heritage of people with hearing impairments.
 It will include a sign language centre, a museum of deaf and hard of hearing, a children’s playroom, a coffee shop, and a souvenir shop.